New Jersey Personal Injury Lawyers

 How Do I Prove a Personal Injury Case in New Jersey?

-In a personal injury case, you must prove both negligence and damages.
+In a personal injury case in any state, you must prove both negligence and damages.
 Proving negligence will determine who is liable for the injury, and will include demonstrating that a level of carelessness was shown by the liable party and resulted directly in your injury.

 Damages can be calculated in a few different ways, depending on the type of case you are filing, and each type of case has different rules regarding what type of damages can be awarded and in what amounts.
-Some types of damages that can be awarded include:
+Damages that can be awarded include:

-- Pain and suffering – While pain is subjective and difficult to give a monetary value to, you could be compensated for the pain sustained after an injury.
-This can include lasting general discomfort and aches, limited mobility or ability to perform activities, emotional pain as a result of disfigurement or scarring, or mental anguish.
+- Pain and suffering: While pain is subjective and difficult to ascribe monetary value to, you could be compensated for the pain sustained after an injury.
+This can include lasting general discomfort and aches, limited mobility or ability to perform activities, emotional pain as a result of disfigurement or scarring, and mental anguish.

 Again, each type of personal injury case has its own set of rules, procedures, and allowed damages.
 All of the aforementioned damages may not be an option in your specific case.
 Knowing what compensation you are eligible for can help you plan for the future and move forward in your case.